mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 To **set up the HTTPS server and run it**, we'll **implement an Enclave Call (Ecall)**!

-Our HTTPS server is self-signed, which means that we will have to pass fours arguments to the ECall:
+Our HTTPS server is self-signed, which means that we will have to pass four arguments to the Ecall:

 + **a private key**,
 + an **associated certificate** that will be used inside the enclave,